ironcore-dev/ironcore/docs/proposals/11-volumesnapshots.md

 #### Fields:

-- `deletionPolicy`: Defines what happens to the snapshot content when the `VolumeSnapshot` is deleted.
-It can be `Delete` or `Retain`.
 - `source`: Contains the `snapshotHandle`, which is a unique identifier for the snapshot in the storage provider.
 - `volumeSnapshotRef`: Reference to the `VolumeSnapshot` that this content belongs to.
 It includes the name, namespace, and UID of the `VolumeSnapshot`.